Zarzis

 Zarzis, also known as Jarjis (جرجيس '), is a coastal commune (municipality) in southeastern Tunisia, former bishopric and Latin Catholic titular see under its ancient name Gergis.

-To the Phoenicians, Romans and Arabs the port was of strategic importance.
+To the Phoenicians, Romans and Berbers the port was of strategic importance.

 Geography

 It lies on the coast of the Mediterranean, where the climate is mainly dry and sunny, making it a popular tourist destination mixing the old and the traditional.
 It has a major port where a park of economic activities is based.

 Located at the southern end of the eastern peninsula that bears his name, the délégation (district) of Zarzis has a very large coastline.
 There are a variety of landscapes reflecting a great diversity of climatic conditions.